waywardphilosopher/lookingforwisdom/content/posts/kanada.md

 +++
 categories = ["Philosopher Files"] date = 2022-03-24T10:00:00Z
-description = ""
 draft = false
 image = "/images/klee-angel.jpg"
 slug = "kanada"
-summary = "What are we, most fundamentally?
+description = "What are we, most fundamentally?
 Kaṇāda, founder of the Vaiśeṣika philosophical school, has some surprising answers." tags = ["Philosopher Files"] title = "Kaṇāda's Search for a Soul Without Qualities"